Anant-mishra1729/Hash-hunt/README.md

 **Working**
 * Convert image to **grayscale** and resize to **8x8** pixels.
-* Compute mean of image array.
+* Compute the mean of the image array.
 * If P[x] > mean : P[x] = 1 else P[x] = 0
 * Compute hash